CLOSE X

 The Georgia Aquarium – an Incredible Indoor Exhibit

-An hour or so later I was next door at the Georgia Aquarium, the world’s largest, walking through a glass hallway in the Ocean Voyager exhibit.
+An hour later, I was next door at the Georgia Aquarium, the world’s largest, walking through a glass hallway in the Ocean Voyager exhibit.
+Without a doubt, it was one of the highlights of my trip.
 It was an incredible indoor experience, almost like being in a theater with a presentation going on all around you.

-The only difference was that in this presentation the actors were sharks, whales and countless other types of fish.
-I’ve been to other aquariums with large tanks where you can look underwater through a window in the side, but I’ve never experienced anything like this, in which you’re right in the middle of the action.
+Of course, sharks, whales, and countless other types of fish were the actors in this presentation.
+I’ve been to other aquariums with large tanks where you can look underwater through a side window, but I’ve never experienced anything like this, in which you’re right in the middle of the action.
+By all means, pay it a visit someday.

-There are a number of different indoor exhibits in this Atlanta aquarium and in addition to the walk-through Ocean Voyager, I was entranced by Coldwater Quest that highlights Beluga whales.
+There are several different indoor exhibits in this Aquarium.
+In addition to the walk-through Ocean Voyager, I was entranced by Coldwater Quest, which highlights Beluga whales.
 It incorporates a floor-to-ceiling glass wall in front of which people sit seemingly forever.
+Of course, you’ll want to join them, just as I did.

 Exhibit at the Martha Mitchel House